open-telemetry/oteps/text/trace/0226-sampling-random-traceids.md

 `random`
 flag](https://w3c.github.io/trace-context/#random-trace-id-flag),
 which is an indicator that 56 bits of true randomness are available for probability sampler decisions.
+The benefit of this is that this inherently random value can be used by intermediate span samplers to make _consistent_ sampling decisions.
+It would be a cleaner solution than the earlier proposal of looking up the r-value from the tracestate of each span.
 As an added benefit, we find that this proposal _also works for Head sampling_.

 This proposes to create a specification with support for 56-bit